 It can be a daunting prospect for a person to know that they will have to appear in court to answer criminal charges.
 Even relatively minor allegations can result in life-changing consequences after a conviction.
-After all, any criminal offense in Nebraska can result in a jail sentence upon conviction and would create a permanent criminal record.
+After all, any criminal offense in Nebraska can result in a jail sentence and would create a permanent criminal record.

 The Role of a Criminal Defense Attorney

 A criminal defense attorney can work to protect the rights of defendants from the day they are hired.
 This includes not just making appearances on their behalf in court, but also working to preserve their constitutional rights while in police custody.

 Most people see criminal defense attorneys in action during trials, but the work on a case begins months prior.
 As soon as an attorney is hired to work on a case, they can begin building an effective defense strategy.
 In fact, many attorneys visit clients who are still in police custody to both inform that client of their rights and prevent any harmful questioning conducted by police.

 The preliminary hearings in a criminal case can have an immense impact on a defendant’s pre-trial lifestyle and the progress of the case.
 The first hearing, known as an arraignment, typically determines important questions for a defendant’s future, including the amount of bail in their case and any pre-trial release conditions.
 A local criminal attorney could help protect your rights during every stage of the process.

 There may be numerous defenses that a skilled attorney can employ to refute your criminal charges.
 The appropriate defense against your charges will depend on type of offense as well as the circumstances surrounding the alleged incident.
 For example, if there were errors during the prosecution’s investigation or there are concerns that law enforcement violated your rights or lacked probable cause to make the arrest, these could be brought to light and incorporated into your defense.